 The IPBES assessment report on pollinators concludes that pollinators play a key role in the conservation of biological diversity, ecosystems, food production and the global economy.
 It also concludes that the effects of current human activities hamper animal pollination.
 For this reason, a group of countries has started actively cooperating in a Coalition of the Willing on Pollinators: ‘Promote Pollinators’.
 Promote Pollinators believes that country-led politics can foster policy measures and innovative action on protecting pollinators.
 National pollinator strategies are an important tool for the conservation of pollinators.
 Promote Pollinators reaches out to potential new partners to develop and implement national pollinator strategies, with the aim of continuously expanding our common efforts and sharing knowledge and innovations.

-To become a member of Promote Pollinators, a declaration must be signed.
-Besides some other commitments, members are required to develop their own national strategy on the protection of pollinators.
+All members sign a declaration.
+In addition, members are required to develop their own national strategy on the protection of pollinators.